panda-re/panda/panda/plugins/osi_linux/utils/kernelinfo_gdb/README.md

 First.
 Go read the normal kernelinfo [readme](https://github.com/panda-re/panda/blob/master/panda/plugins/osi_linux/utils/kernelinfo/README.md).

-## Where does this apply

-Kernels with debug symbols.
-Likely one that you built.
-If it's stripped go back to the other method.

 ## Requirements

 - GDB 8 or above.
 This is needed for the GDB API to support `gdb.execute(to_string=True)`
 - Python 3.6 or above.
 This is to support fstrings.
+- A kernel vmlinux that is not stripped

+## Where does this apply?

+Kernels with debug symbols.
+Likely one that you built.
+If it's stripped go back to the other method.

+Example: `vmlinux: ELF 32-bit MSB executable, MIPS, MIPS32 rel2 version 1 (SYSV), statically linked, BuildID[sha1]=181ca40a44bef701cf0559b185180053a152029d, with debug_info, not stripped`

 ## How does this work?